-Structural element or property Assumptions for Case 1 Assumptions for Case 2 Notes Concrete core wall - effective flexural ($E_c I{eff}$) and shear ($G_c A$) stiffness Values recommended in Chapter 4 In typical cases, these stiffness assumptions are less influential to backstay effects and are not bracketed.
-Concrete moment frames - effective flexural ($E_c I{eff}$)and shear ($G_c A$) stiffness Values recommended in Chapter 3 In typical cases, these stiffness assumptions are less influential to backstay effects and are not bracketed.
-Steel moment frames - effective flexural (E_cI{eff}) and shear (G_cA) stiffness Values recommended in Chapter 3 In typical cases, these stiffness assumptions are less influential to backstay effects and are not bracketed.
-Foundation mat/pile cap - effective flexural stiffness ($E_c I{eff}$) 0.3 times gross section properties, or fully cracked, transformed section properties.
+Structural element or property Assumptions for Case 1 Assumptions for Case 2 Notes Concrete core wall - effective flexural ( $E_c I{eff}$ ) and shear ( $G_c A$ ) stiffness Values recommended in Chapter 4 In typical cases, these stiffness assumptions are less influential to backstay effects and are not bracketed.
+Concrete moment frames - effective flexural ( $E_cI{eff}$ ) and shear ( $G_cA$ ) stiffness Values recommended in Chapter 3 In typical cases, these stiffness assumptions are less influential to backstay effects and are not bracketed.
+Steel moment frames - effective flexural ( $E_cI{eff}$ ) and shear ( $G_cA$ ) stiffness Values recommended in Chapter 3 In typical cases, these stiffness assumptions are less influential to backstay effects and are not bracketed.
+Foundation mat/pile cap - effective flexural stiffness ( $E_c I{eff}$ ) 0.3 times gross section properties, or fully cracked, transformed section properties.
 In typical cases, this stiffness is not influential or uncertain, and need not be bracketed.
-Foundation mat/pile cap - effective shear stiffness (G_cA) 0.3 times gross sect smaller if shear crac based on shear stree $3\sqrt{f_c'}$. cking is expected, In typical cases, this stiffness is not influential, and need not be bracketed.
+Foundation mat/pile cap - effective shear stiffness $(G_cA)$ 0.3 times gross section properties, or smaller if shear cracking is expected, based on shear stress exceeding $3\sqrt{f\epsilon'}$ .
+In typical cases, this stiffness is not influential, and need not be bracketed.
 Supporting soil/piles - vertical spring stiffness Lower-bound soil properties Upper-bound soil properties A fixed base assumption can be used in lieu of upper-bound properties.